nbtrieu/pro-README-maker/SampleREADME.md

 ## Usage

-To use this application, simply answer the questions in the CLI.
+To use this application, simple answer the questions in the CLI.

 ## License

-Licensed under the GPL license.
+Licensed under the APACHE license.

 ## Contributing

 There are many ways in which you can participate in this project.
-Users can contribute by reporting bugs and submitting feature requests.
+To contribute, users can report bugs and submit feature requests if any.

 ## Tests